finbourne/lusid-sdk-java-preview/sdk/docs/FloatingLeg.md

 # FloatingLeg

-LUSID representation of a Floating Rate Leg.
+Lusid-ibor internal representation of a floating rates leg.

 ## Properties